aj-enns/ghcp-download-usage/README.md

-# ghcp-download-usage
+# GitHub Copilot Download Usage

 ## Overview
+By default the GitHub API only retains data for 30 days.
+If an organization wants to retain the usage data for longer they need to manually download the data.
 This project provides an Azure Automation Runbook (PowerShell) that downloads GitHub Copilot user adoption metrics and uploads the data to Azure Blob Storage.
 Infrastructure is managed using Bicep (IaC) files for secure, repeatable deployments.
 The solution uses Azure Managed Identity for secure, key-less authentication to Azure Storage.

 ## What It Does
 - Calls the GitHub Copilot API to retrieve user adoption metrics.